chiuping24/Clang-Rewriter/README.md

 #### LLVM Clang Installation (Using visual studio)
 [Installation guide](https://clang.llvm.org/get_started.html)

+*I build it from the souce code using visual studio.
+So I get the newest version Clang (non-full-released).
+In the next time, I suggest the [official pre-build binary](http://releases.llvm.org/download.html) for installation.
+It is much easiler and full support for other Clang Tools. *

 After the installation (CMake and build the VS solution), you will get several .h .lib ...
 Clang API
 which is used in the following Rewriter.